philbert440/documate-grok/portfolio/vitepress/hobbies.md

 # Hobbies
-These are the things I like to do in my free time.
+These are the things I like to do in my free time, there are way too many and never enough time.

 ## Bass Guitar
 Not great or anything but I enjoy it.